AdaCore/spark2014/docs/lrm/source/visibility-rules.rst

 .. _tu-overriding_indicators-01:

-1. Tagged types are not couurently permitted in |SPARK| and therefore neither are overriding indicators permitted.
+1. Tagged types are not currently permitted in |SPARK| and therefore neither are overriding indicators permitted.

 .. _etu-overriding_indicators-01: